poseidon-framework/poseidon-framework.github.io/xerxes.md

                            given as comma-separated list.
+Defaults to X, Y, MT, chrX, chrY, chrMT, 23,24,90 --popConfigFile ARG      a file containing the population configuration --minAC ARG              define a minimal allele-count cutoff for the RAS statistics.
+  --minFreq ARG            define a minimal allele-frequency cutoff for the RAS
+                           statistics.
+  --noMinFreq              switch off the minimum allele frequency filter --maxAC ARG              define a maximal allele-count cutoff for the RAS
+                           statistics.
+  --maxFreq ARG            define a maximal allele-frequency cutoff for the RAS
+                           statistics.
+  --noMaxFreq              switch off the maximum allele frequency filter.
+This
-Defaults to X, Y, MT, chrX, chrY, chrMT, 23,24,90 --popConfigFile ARG      a file containing the population configuration -k,--maxAlleleCount ARG  define a maximal allele-count cutoff for the RAS statistics. (default: 10) -m,--maxMissingness ARG  define a maximal missingness for the right populations in the RAS statistics. (default: 0.1) -f,--tableOutFile ARG    the file to which results are written as tab-separated file
+                           cam help mimic Outgroup-F3 -m,--maxMissingness ARG  define a maximal missingness for the right populations in the RAS statistics. (default: 0.1) --blockTableFile ARG     a file to which the per-Block results are written as tab-separated file --f4TableOutFile ARG     a file to which F4 computations are written as tab-separated file --maxSnps ARG            Stop after a maximum nr of snps has been processed.
+                           Useful for short test runs --noTransitions          Skip transition SNPs and use only transversions --bedFile ARG            An optional bed file that gives sites to be included in the analysis.
 ```

-The output gives both cumulative (up to allele-count k) and and per-allele-frequency RAS (for allele count k) for every pair of left and rights.
-The standard out contains a pretty-printed table, and in addition, a tab-separated file is written to the file specified using option `-f`.
+The output gives both cumulative (up to allele-count k) and per-allele-frequency RAS (for allele count k) for every pair of left and rights.
+The standard output contains a pretty-printed table.
+A tab-separated file is written to the file specified using the option `-f`.

 `xerxes ras` makes a few important assumptions:

 1. It assumes that the Right Populations are "nearly" completely non-missing.
 Any allele that is actually missing from the rights is in fact treated as homozygous-reference!
 A different approach would be to compute the actual frequencies on the non-missing right alleles, but then we cannot any more nicely accumulate over different ascertainment allele counts.
-2. If no outgroup is specified, the ascertainment operates on minor-allele frequency (as in fstats)
+2. If no outgroup is specified, the ascertainment operates on minor-allele frequency (as in `fstats`)
 3. If an outgroup is specified and missing from a SNP, or if the SNP is polymorphic, the SNP is skipped as missing

 ***